 Serial number unknown - amp designated B1

 Nice condition.
+Made for export to Denmark.
 The top fascia of the preamp has "Vox Sound Equipment Ltd".
 Speaker unit 087.
 Thanks to Frank for the pictures.

 Serial number 2032 - currently in the UK

 Note the use of a "1" for the "I" of Defiant.
 This amp has a non-standard top control panel fascia, either an original "prototype/stand-in", or a later replacement.
 There are no signs of anything pre-existing underneath, however.
 Note the general resemblance to the panel from a prototype AC30, above.
 The preamp has a JMI inspection stamp, so this is evidently stock taken over by VSEL.
 The knobs are modern replacements, but for one original without its skirt.
 Pictures of the box and the power amp, both in poor condition, to follow.

 At least one of the red CCL capacitors in the preamp is dated December 1968.